📁 last Posts

 • Semilunar Valves: Aortic (left side), Pulmonary (right side).

-• Left Main Coronary Artery: Supplies 80% of blood flow to the heart muscle, branches into the left anterior descending artery and circumflex coronary artery.
+• Left Main Coronary Artery: Supplies around 80% of the blood to the heart muscle.
+It splits into the left anterior descending and circumflex arteries.

-• Right Coronary Artery: Supplies the right ventricle, right atrium, and part of the left ventricle's inferior wall.
+• Right Coronary Artery: Supplies the right ventricle, right atrium, and parts of the left ventricle.

 Venous Drainage and Lymphatics

-Venous drainage occurs via coronary veins and the coronary sinus, which opens into the right atrium.
-Lymphatic drainage mainly targets brachiocephalic and tracheobronchial nodes.
+The heart's venous blood drains through the coronary veins into the coronary sinus, which empties into the right atrium.
+Lymphatic drainage is directed primarily to the brachiocephalic and tracheobronchial nodes.

 Nerve Supply

-The heart is controlled by the autonomic nervous system:
+The heart is regulated by the autonomic nervous system, which adjusts its function according to your body’s needs:

-• Conduction System: Includes the sinoatrial node, atrioventricular node, and special fibers for electrical impulses.
+• Conduction System: Includes key structures like the sinoatrial node and atrioventricular node, which generate and conduct electrical signals that trigger each heartbeat.

 Conclusion